- In June, 2012 -

 The conservation of the rhinoceros in Nepal

 Since 2008, Awely has been coordinating, on the border of Bardia National Park in the southwest of Nepal, a “Red Caps” program aimed at limiting the number of conflicts between villagers and wildlife.
 This program includes elements of research as well as components of protection, education and development.
-Thanks to the financial support of the Fonds de Dotation pour la Biodiversité (FDB), Awely is concentrating its efforts on the rhinoceros, a species that is the focus of conflict since it frequently feeds on human crops.
+Thanks to the financial support of the Fonds de Dotation pour la Biodiversité (The Explorers Foundation), Awely is concentrating its efforts on the rhinoceros, a species that is the focus of conflict since it frequently feeds on human crops.
 This new partnership will enable the planting of alternative crops that do not attract the rhinos, thereby reducing potential conflicts with humans, as well as the carrying out of information campaigns and the creation of educational tools.
 All of these initiatives will benefit both the rhinos and rural populations who share the same environment.

 The Red Cap program in Nepal

 Since 2008, the organization Awely “Des Animaux et des Hommes”, is developing in the region of Bardia National Park, south west of Nepal, one of its “Red Cap” programs in order to resolve human animal conflicts.
 The program is based on previous work, which would have preceded the development of a strategy to limit these conflicts as well as development of small-scaled programs.
-With the FDB´s support, Awely will develop some its action work on rhinoceroses, which are key protagonists in the region´s human-animal conflicts.
+With the The Explorers Foundation´s support, Awely will develop some its action work on rhinoceroses, which are key protagonists in the region´s human-animal conflicts.